Bradnop railway station: The site today

-Mineral trains to Caldon Low continued until 1989 when the line was mothballed.
-In 2009 Moorland and City Railways purchased the line with the intention of reopening the line to mineral traffic from the quarry.
-In 2014 this plan was placed on hold as the Competition Commission ruled that Lafarge Tarmac must sell one of its sites, possibly Caldon Low, so the heritage railway, the Churnet Valley Railway, sought to purchase the line themselves.
+Mineral trains to Caldon Low continued until 1989, when the line was mothballed.
+In 2009, Moorland and City Railways (MCR) purchased the line with the intention of reopening the line to mineral traffic from the quarry.

+In 2014, this plan was placed on hold as the Competition Commission ruled that Lafarge Tarmac must sell one of its sites, possibly Caldon Low; the heritage Churnet Valley Railway (CVR) sought to purchase the line themselves.

-By October 2020 CVR had purchased the line from MCR and most trains now currently terminate at Ipstones.
+By October 2020, CVR had purchased the line from MCR and most trains now currently terminate at Ipstones.